Persecution of Hazaras in Quetta: 2013

 At least 33 Hazaras were killed (including 9 women and 4 children) and over 70 seriously injured (15 in critical condition) when Al-Qaeda affiliated terrorists carried a suicide attack and exploded an improvised explosive device in a crowded area in Ali Abad, Hazara Town area.
-The attacks were meters away from Abu Talib mosque near Blakhi chowk (4-way) in Ali Abad.
+The attacks were meters away from Abu Talib mosque near Balakhi Chowk (4-way) in Ali Abad.
 The attack, once again, has happened despite the fact that the entire area is cordoned off by security agencies and every person entering the area is checked.

-Al-Qaeda affiliated Lashkar-e Jhangvi (LEJ) terrorists called NNI and claimed responsibility for the Attack.
+Al-Qaeda affiliated Lashkar-e Jhangvi (LEJ) terrorists called the news agency NNI and claimed responsibility for the attack.